Google Cloud Spanner Client Library

 - Client

-- Connection (DB-API)
+from google.cloud import spanner - Connection (DB-API) wrong

-from google.cloud.spanner_v1.database import SpannerConnection
+from google.cloud import spanner_v1correctfrom google.cloud.spanner_v1.database import SpannerConnection

 import os